 |Mohawk Tannery||1||Nashua||New Hampshire||Proposed||

 Issue the Non-Time Critical Removal Action Memo in Summer 2019.

 Complete negotiation of a redevelopment agreement with a prospective purchaser.

 |Olin Chemical||1||Wilmington||Massachusetts||Final||Propose a remedy for public comment in Autumn 2019.|

-Removal Action Plan 5 – Finalize Revised Human Health Risk Assessment Report by Winter 2018-2019 and Final Screening Level Ecological Risk Assessment in Spring 2019.
+Removal Action Plan 5 – Finalize Revised Human Health Risk Assessment and Final Screening Level Ecological Risk Assessment in Fall/Winter 2019.

 OU 1-Zone 2 - Complete all soil remediation in Winter 2019-2020.

 OU 1-Zone 3 - Complete all soil remediation in Summer 2019.